Music (MUS)

 MUS 21341 Voice Lessons for Musical Theatre Minor (1-2 Credit Hours)

 Private voice lessons for Musical Theatre Minors.
-MTo sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/programs-of-study/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
 Deadline for sign up is noon on the first Thursday of classes.

 Course may be repeated.